 - After training, each leader can start an RSG by selecting the course and preferred weekly meeting time for their RSG.

-- The RSG is posted online.
+- The RSG is posted to A&S Online Services.

 HOW DO I APPLY TO LEAD AN RSG?